ZebinYang/SeqUD/docs/source/Installation.rst

 Prerequisite
 ___________________
-The required environment for SeqMM package:
+The required environment for SeqMML package:

 - Python 3
 - SWIG >= 3.0